simmi30/lnd1/docs/recovery.md

 }
 ```

-If the rescan wasn't able to complete fully (`lnd` was shutdown for example),
+If the rescan wasn't able to complete fully (`broln` was shutdown for example),
 then from `lncli unlock`, it's possible to _restart_ the rescan from where it
 left off with the `--recovery-window` argument:
 ```shell